alexyoung23j/cursor-ruler/README.md

    - Do not modify the encoded string in any way

 3. **No Rule Suggestions Generated**:
-   - Verify that your LLM API key is valid and has not expired
+   - Verify that your Anthropic API key is valid and has not expired
    - Check the Cloud Run logs for any errors related to the LLM service
    - Ensure your GitHub App has the correct permissions and webhook events configured